askfriends/clone-all-github-repos/README.md

 __To create an access-token go to GitHub > Settings > Developer settings > Personal access tokens.
 Give at least read access to your public repositories.__

+# Important: Use your username not email address!

 ![create an access-token](/screenshots/githubsettings.jpg?raw=true "GitHub > Settings > Personal access tokens") (old screenshot, now located under Settings > Developer settings)